dojo/docs/developer/design/loader/edit1.rst

   ../myApp/someSubmodule ⇒ path/to + ../myApp/someSubmodule ⇒ path/to/myApp/someSubmodule (Step 10)
   path/to/myApp/someSubmodule.js (Step 11)

-Notice how, assuming baseUrl points to the dojo tree as per the default, the top-level module identifier "myApp" is now a sibling of the dojo tree—just like ``tlmSiblingOfDojo`` suggests.
+Notice how, assuming baseUrl points to the dojo tree as per the default, the top-level module identifier "myApp" is now a sibling of the dojo tree - just like ``tlmSiblingOfDojo`` suggests.
 This is how the dojo v1.x line has always treated top-level modules (absent a paths mapping).

 If the myApp tree were to reside at "/other/path/to/myApp", this could be achieved by providing a paths configuration like this: